Why Choose Cedars-Sinai Marina del Rey Hospital for Intestinal Polyps Treatment?

-At Marina Del Rey Hospital, our experienced gastroenterologists offer a wide range of treatment options and preventive measures for intestinal polyps.
+At Cedars-Sinai Marina del Rey Hospital, our experienced gastroenterologists offer a wide range of treatment options and preventive measures for intestinal polyps.
 Our team of specialists will provide you with guidance and advice to make the best possible choices for your treatment.

 Intestinal polyps are a very common condition consisting of small protuberances, or overgrowths, that develop on the intestinal mucosa.
 The main reason these polyps appear is that our cells can sometimes grow beyond their natural limits and produce an excess of tissue.
 Polyps are very likely to go unnoticed, as they do not show any symptoms, and are oftentimes discovered accidentally.

 Intestinal polyps affect more than 30 percent of the population.
 Additionally, they are more common in people over 60, people who are overweight or obese, smokers, and people who have a family history of intestinal polyps.
 Despite the fact that only a small percentage of intestinal polyps are cancerous, they should always be removed when discovered.